amd9301/kisanSahay/README.md

-# kisan_sahay
+# Kisan Sahay

 A new Flutter application.

-## This is a mobile application developed for sharing machinery among small farmers.
+## Hyper local M Commerce Application developed with Flutter and Firebase

 ## Getting Started